Modern slavery statement 2025 / 2026

 - social and community contribution

-- Through contract management, we can evidencing examples of our suppliers reflecting our modern slavery code of ethical procurement within their organisations and offering tangible social value.
+Through contract management, we are evidencing examples of our suppliers reflecting our modern slavery code of ethical procurement within their organisations and offering tangible social value.

 Training and raising awareness